 On occasion we will have a number of clinical trials running and will make suitable patients aware so they can choose to participate.
 Please be assured that all the studies we participate in are from National Institute for Health Research portfolio and has all the necessary local as well as national approvals.

 We have established links with the Clinical Research Network which is part of the National Institute for Health Research.
-We are identifying patients to help with their national HEAT study looking at preventing bleeding ulcers for patients taking aspirin.

 Further information about GDPR regulations and Data confidentiality in relation to research activity can be accessed by following this link.